open-telemetry/opentelemetry-python/docs/getting-started.rst

     requests_counter.add(20, staging_label_set)
     time.sleep(5)

-    # This line is added to keep the HTTP server up long # enough to scrape.
+    # This line is added to keep the HTTP server up long enough to scrape.
     input("Press any key to exit...")

-Now Prometheus will scrape your opentelemetry application, which is serving the metrics at port 8000.
+The Prometheus server will run locally on port 8000, and the instrumented code will make metrics available to Prometheus via the `PrometheusMetricsExporter`.
 Visit the Prometheus UI (http://localhost:9090) to view your metrics.

 Using the OpenTelemetry Collector for traces and metrics
 --------------------------------------------------------

-Although it's possible to directly export your telemetry to specific datastores, you may want to have more complex cases, including:
+Although it's possible to directly export your telemetry data to specific datastores, you may more complex use cases, including:

 * having a single sync of telemetry shared by multiple services, to reduce overhead of switching exporters
-* aggregate metrics or traces across multiple services, running on multiple hosts.
+* aggregating metrics or traces across multiple services, running on multiple hosts.

-To enable a broad range of aggregation strategies, opentelemetry offers an `opentelemetry-collector <https://github.com/open-telemetry/opentelemetry-collector>`_: a flexible application that can consume trace and metric information, can export to multiple final backends, and even to another ``opentelemetry-collector``, enabling a broad range of architectures.
+To enable a broad range of aggregation strategies, OpenTelemetry provides the `opentelemetry-collector <https://github.com/open-telemetry/opentelemetry-collector>`_.
+The Collector is a flexible application that can consume trace and metric data and export to multiple other backends, including to another instance of the Collector.

-To see how this works in practice, let's start an opentelemetry collector locally.
+To see how this works in practice, let's start the Collector locally.
 Write the following file:

 .. code-block:: yaml